volt-protocol/ethereum-credit-guild/README.md

 #### Quorum Actions

 In several cases, a certain quorum of `GUILD` holders can perform a system action or make a parameter change, and another quorum veto it.
 Each action may have distinct quorums and voting periods or other delays.
+All of these actions are currently subject to veto except for lending term offboarding.

   * adjust the global debt ceiling of any credit token
   * approve a new `LendingTerm`, which defines collateral ratios, interest rates, etc